 Confusing the two – or ineffectively combining the two – will likely lead to subpar results.
 It’s worth considering the difference in order to choose the right method (and writer) for your project.

 But the difference really comes down to what you are trying to do and which method does it better.

-My belief is that the term “SEO copywriting” is a result of many SEO experts confusing the two types of writing.
+“SEO copywriting” is a bit of a misnomer.
+My belief is that the term is a result of many SEO experts confusing the two types of writing.

 Some SEO pros said the two types of writing are one and the same.

 Others said there was an overlap.

 Overall, there was no consensus on what “SEO copywriting” is or whether it even exists.

-- Blog posts?
+- Blog posts.

-- A sales page copywriter?
+- A sales page copywriter.

 For instance, as an SEO content writer myself, I often get SEO agencies inquiring about copywriting, Facebook ad copy, social media copy, sales pages, etc.

 This is because the method you choose should be the best fit for what you are trying to accomplish with your content.

 And once you know that, you can hire the right type of writer to get the job done.